risk-first/website/thinking/Risk-First-Diagrams.md

 By [Taking Action](../thinking/Glossary.md#taking-action) you might end up in a worse predicament than you started.
 For example, cutting your legs off _would definitely cure your in-growing toenail_.
 We have to use our judgement to decide on the right course of action!

 So Risk-First diagrams represent a [balance of risk](../thinking/Glossary.md#balance-of-risk): whether or not you choose to take the action will depend on your evaluation of this balance.
+Are the things on the left worse or better than the things on the right?

+## Functions

 As well as considering Risk First diagrams to be like the [Stimulus-Response Model](https://en.wikipedia.org/wiki/Stimulus–response_model), you could also think in terms of [functional programming](https://en.wikipedia.org/wiki/Functional_programming), which might be more familiar to us as software developers.

-We are _tranforming_ an input condition into an _output_ condition by way of a function (the action we take).
+We are _tranforming_ an input condition (on the left) into an _output_ condition (on the right) by way of a function (the action we take, in the middle).

 ## Containers For _Internal Models_